roger-luiz/roger-luiz/README.md

 - :zap: **Front-end Engineer**, **UX/UI Design**.
 - :eyes: Looking for an opportunity as an intern in the development area.

-## My goals

-- :moneybag: To learn to invest and undertake.
-- :briefcase: To open my own company.
-- :mortar_board: To help people through programming.
-- :smiley: Contribute to the community.

 > Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started.

 ### Languages and Tools